 - The World Wide Opportunities on Organic Farms (WWOOF) connecting volunteers with sustainable farms around the world.

-If you are interested in farming research and technical jobs in agriculture, academic programs are useful for gaining in-depth understandings of food and farming sciences.
+If you are interested in farming research and technical jobs in agriculture, academic programs are useful for gaining an in-depth understanding of food and farming sciences.
 Graduates often seek jobs in farming-related fields, such as land management, consulting, animal welfare and agriculture or food research.
-Some academic programs offer scholarships and low-cost opportunities for sustainable farming degrees, such as the organic farming program offered through a partnership between Rodale Institute and Delaware Valley College in which veterans may have some or all of their tuition covered by the Yellow Ribbon Program, but we suggest getting experience on a farm before applying to an academic program.
+Some academic programs offer scholarships and low-cost opportunities for sustainable farming degrees, such as the organic farming program offered through a partnership between Rodale Institute and Delaware Valley University in which veterans may have some or all of their tuition covered by the Yellow Ribbon Program, but we suggest getting experience on a farm before applying to an academic program.

 Even if farming is not your ideal job, consider gaining some experience in the field.
 Look for opportunities to volunteer at farms or community gardens, start your own garden or get involved on your college campus.
-The University of Washington and the University of Massachusetts Amherst both offer sustainable gardening opportunities, inviting students in all disciplines to take part.

 Restaurants and Food Services